 The area in and around the City of Duluth and Hermantown encompasses the county's stormwater management which is regulated by Minnesota Pollution Control Agency's Municipal Separate Storm Sewer System permit.
 Learn more about the Municipal Separate Storm Sewer System (MS4) permit here.

 The video below includes more information as well as the 2020 update on the county's MS4 stormwater pollution prevention program.
-The public is encouraged to review this information and suggest how we can do better.
-Contact Carol Andrews at 612-625-3862 or firstname.lastname@example.org.
+The public is encouraged to review this information and suggest anytime how we can do better to keep stormwater clean.
+Contact Carol Andrews at 218-625-3862 or email@example.com.

 Storm sewer pipes do not flow to a wastewater treatment plant.
 They discharge to wetlands, creeks and lakes.
 For this reason, it is critical to prevent pollutants from getting into stormwater in the first place.